 Replace Concrete Pavement (Class PRS) (New Item) Square Yard

-The price per square yard for replace concrete pavement shall be full compensation for: removing slabs as shown in the plans, disposal of concrete pavement, furnishing and placing all materials, including concrete, dowel bars, deformed tie-bars, joint materials, texture, sawing, sealing, finishing, curing, providing maturity meter for compressive strength tests, and all other work necessary to complete the item.
+The price per square yard for replace concrete pavement shall be total compensation for: removing slabs as shown in the plans, disposal of concrete pavement, furnishing and placing all materials, including concrete, dowel bars, deformed tie-bars, joint materials, texture, sawing, sealing, finishing, curing, providing maturity meter for compressive strength tests, and all other work necessary to complete the item.

+Instead?

+The price per square yard for replace concrete pavement shall be total compensation for:

+Removing slabs as shown in the plans.

+Disposal of concrete pavement.

+Furnishing and placing all materials, including concrete, dowel bars, deformed tie-bars, joint materials.

+Texture.

+Sawing.

+Sealing.

+Finishing.

+Curing.

+Providing maturity meter for compressive strength tests.

+All other work necessary to complete the item.

 Material used to mitigate the subgrade shall be measured and paid for at the contract unit price.
 If temporary pavement consisting of Hot Mix Asphalt (Patching) (Asphalt) is required at the concrete repair areas until mitigation and concrete repair work can continue, then it will be paid at the contract unit price.

 When subgrade mitigation or temporary pavement are required, the approved quantities of Removal of Unsuitable Material, backfill material and patching will be paid for at contract unit prices for those items.